Ages 35-40, First Years Overseas

 I also learned a lot about the property business, since that's what a lot of projects were about -- developing properties -- and in various social gatherings, I got to know who's who, and to meet some of the analysts and investors.

-Foreigners are a small minority in companies in Thailand, and we tend to socialize a lot more in business situations.
+Foreigners are a small minority in companies in Thailand, and we tend to socialize a lot more in business situations, usually separately from most Thais except a small number of veteran executives in multinationals.
 It's nice to talk with other native English speakers who are expats doing business way over here in Thailand for one reason or another.
-Expats tend to be high achievers relative to folks back home, and also to have diverse backgrounds, so compared to back in our native countries, there tends to be a lot more socializing that goes along with business.
+Expats tend to be high achievers relative to folks back home, and also to have diverse backgrounds.
+Compared to people back in our native countries, there tends to be a lot more socializing that goes along with business with expats overseas.

 One thing that struck me was that practically everything was imported western technology.
 The companies saw as their mission the training of Thai staff in western methods and standards.
 The greatest challenges were trying to get the Thai staff to be able to analyze, solve problems, and create solutions on their own.
 I'd had these problems with many American programmers, but in Thailand the situation was much worse.